Pris-c/diagonal-library/README.md

 # Diagonal Library

-This repository will contain different versions of a Library Management System project, using java language.
+This repository contains various versions of a Library Management System project implemented in Java.

 ## Project Overview

+## Project Overview

 The Library Management System project is an evolving system that will undergo several versions, introducing new features and incorporating new technologies such as Maven, SQL databases, and  Spring Boot framework.

-## Current Version: Java Branch
+## Current Version: maven-sql-integration

 The current version of the project is in the [**maven-sql-integration**](https://github.com/Pris-c/library-manager/tree/maven-sql-integration) branch.
 This version utilizes Java language integrated to Maven for the improvement of project management, dependencies handling, documentations and unit tests.